kubernetes/enhancements/keps/sig-apps/4443-configurable-pod-failure-policy-reasons/README.md

 <!-- - <test>: <link to test coverage> -->
-- When feature flag is enabled and a Job's PodFailurePolicy triggers a Job failure, due to a matching PodFailurePolicyRule with the `Reason` field defined, check that the `JobFailed` condition has the user-specified `Reason` set on it correctly.
+- When feature flag is enabled and a Job's PodFailurePolicy triggers a Job failure, due to a matching PodFailurePolicyRule with the `SetConditionReason` field defined, check that the `JobFailed` condition has the user-specified `SetConditionReason` set on it correctly.

 ##### e2e tests